kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 The first assistant lays out the form's pages head to foot in order.
 The contract came in as a stack of pages, but now lays flat, like a banner, down a long table.

 The next assistant cuts left-to-right across each page immediately after any block of text.
-The contract is now a line of papers of irregularl length, one per provision.
+The contract is now a line of papers of irregular length, one per provision.
 Where a page break falls within a single block of text, an assistant tapes the pieces together.

 Next, they stack the assembled papers.
 The assistants now have an ordered stack of papers, each of which contains a single form provision.